wisemuffin/nsw-doe-data-stack-in-a-box/README.md

   - demo insights for operation observability allow all of us to understand and optimise reliability, cost and freshness
 - python package manager uv is so much faster but cant use in taskfile.
 Explore this some more
   - speed up codespace by using uv as a python package manager
-- Motherduck upgrade to 0.10.X eta end of march
-  - waiting on motherduck to 0.10.0 to get sql tools to work & backwards compatability of duckdb versions
-  - backwards compatability
 - dbt unit tests (in preview in dbt core 1.8) want to add these soon but dont want to use 1.8 yet until duckdb and mother duck have been updated.
 - limitation, when dbt model fails all downstream fails (i.e. if have depency on any other dbt table).
 To investigate.
 - deployment CICD (dagster+ makes this easy)